Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 # The PHP page provides information about the server and ensures that settings are setup properly.
 If you see this page, then CONGRATULATIONS that means the PHP installation was SUCCESSFUL!

+#  For a secure connection, ensure that connections to your web server are secured, by serving them via HTTPS.
+In order to accomplish that, you can use Let’s Encrypt to secure your site with a free TLS/SSL certificate.

 # Be sure to delete all your resources to avoid any cost. !!.